segmeno/kodo/readme.md

 }
 ```

+### @CustomSql

+if the database entity is not representing a table or if it is required to inject own SQL, the @CustomSql annotation can be used.
+This can be annotated on class level.
+If used, the getTableName() method just needs to return null.
+Child entities which are of type List<? extends DatabaseEntity> do not need any @MappingRelation annotation.
+Instead, the custom sql query needs to be built in a way that all child entities are queried correctly.

+To see a working example, check the com.segmeno.kodo.entity.CustomElement class from the test package.

 ## Setup of the DataAccessManager Class

 the Data Access Manager can be instantiated by passing in a JdbcTemplate or a DataSource object.